Gazelle79/Gazelle79/README.md

 - Unit testing saves lives.
 - Well written code should flow as easily as paragraphs on a page.
 - Good communication is just as important as well-written software.
-- If I know a language, I can learn any framework that uses it.
-I prioritize knowing a language over a framework.
+- Knowing a language is more important than any framework.
+If I know a language, I can learn any framework that uses it.
+- Frameworks change.
+Fundamentals don't.

 ### :speech_balloon: Programming languages